DongMugua/GM-based-Tm-MCM/README.md

 ## Project Description

-TmCM-AM is a project for matrix analysis and optimization.
+This is a project for matrix analysis and optimization.
 It supports matrix reading, transformation, optimization, and generates corresponding Verilog code.

 ## Compile and run